 Lights

-Cabinet lighting was on 100% of the time and consumed 44 W per 2.5 m section of cabinet.
-The assumption was applied to both chilled and frozen cabinets.
+Cabinet lighting in the LT cabinets was on 100% of the time .
+The lighting in the MT cabinets was on for 17 hours of the day.
+When operating the cabinet lighting consumed 44 W per 2.5 m cabinet section.Integral cabinets

-Integral cabinets

 The total energy consumption of each of the integral cabinets was either taken from manufacturers specifications or estimated based on the category and size of the cabinet.